abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 in a particular way.
-First, by examining phenomena carefully—the quality of experience, and the results that come from interacting with experience in the usual way—we find there’s always some kind of *dukkha,* some kind of suffering, stress or discontent.
+First, by examining phenomena carefully—the quality of experience, and the results that come from interacting with experience in the usual way—we find there’s always some kind of *dukkha*, some kind of suffering, stress or discontent.
 Then we reflect on that, investigating its cause and how to bring about its cessation.
 When applying these steps, we’re not viewing the world through the lens of self, of me and my problems, me and my accomplishments, me and my